 We always enjoy hearing from our customers.
 All you need to do is enter your details in our Customer Care Form and we’ll respond to you promptly.

 Anathoth Farm is made by Barker's of Geraldine, an experienced and well known condiment manufacturer operating from a corner of the original family farm, 8km from Geraldine, South Canterbury.
 In August 2015, Barker's was purchased by a French private company Andros.
 Michael Barker and several other long time local managers still own shares in the business which continues to make the same products on the same farm site with the same people.

-Anathoth means 'new beginnings' and we believe the correct pronounciation is “Ah-na-tot”, but you can say it anyway you like!
+Anathoth means 'new beginnings' and we believe the correct pronunciation is “Ah-na-tot” (silent H's), but you can say it any way you like!